What's a song you associate with your biggest mistake?

-Share a song that makes you want to call an old friend.
+What song makes you want to write poetry?

 Crucial Connections